EJP1/bookis-api/README.md

 # Itroduction

-This is a really simple project express app using Typescript.
+This is a really simple project based on an express app using Typescript.
 Currently only has one service (file handeling) and client (dropbox)

 This project uses yarn.